-Scuba Diving is becoming a more popular and accessible sport, with thousands of people taking up the hobby every year.
+Scuba Diving is becoming more popular and accessible, with thousands of people taking up the hobby every year.
 Many people know that they want to learn to dive, but have trouble deciding where!
-I asked some fellow travel bloggers about their experiences, places and centres they would recommend, and also threw in some of my own!
+There are so many destinations to choose from, it can be difficult to choose where you want to learn.
 Everyone has different experiences with learning to dive, but hopefully this list will help you decide where some of the best places to learn to dive in the world are!

 Best destinations for learning to dive on a budget!

-Prices of dive courses vary greatly, and some people feel they can’t afford the price tag.
-You can however find cheaper courses in several destinations around the world, and with a bit of research you won’t be sacrificing quality.
+The cost of dive courses vary greatly, and some people feel they can’t afford the price tag.
+I would always say that learning to dive is not something you should cut corrners with, and always research dive centres thoroughly, as you life is at stake here.
+However, you can find cheaper courses in several destinations around the world, and with a bit of research you won’t be sacrificing quality.

 Much like Koh Tao in Thailand, Utila is a small island that is full of dive shops.
 Tourists flock here for everything from Open Water courses, to becoming professionals.
 The island has a bit of a party atmosphere, and plenty of people around for you to make friends with.
 For those on a serious budget, you will be hard pressed to find somewhere in the world where you can learn to dive for cheaper.
 Open Water courses are usually under the $300 USD mark, and also include accommodation.

 Utila, like Koh Tao, sometimes gets a bad reputation for the amount of divers churned out everyday.
 However, many of the shops, such as Utila Dive Centre, have an excellent reputation.
 Perhaps the best advice would be to get to the island, ask around, check TripAdvisor and pick a shop that seems to be reputable.
-The diving here may not be spectacular, but it is pleasant.
-March/April is the bug season for Whale Sharks, so many people flock here for a chance to dive with these beautiful creatures.
+The diving here may not be spectacular, but it is pleasant, and offers accessible diving to those who are just starting to leanr to dive.
+March/April is the big season for Whale Sharks, so many people flock here for a chance to dive with these beautiful creatures.

-The slightly less crowded and more grown up sister island to Utila, travel writer Lizzie explains why she finds Roatan a great place to learn to dive:
+The slightly less crowded and person a bit more “grown up” sister island to Utila, travel writer Lizzie explains why she finds Roatan a great place to learn to dive:

 Roatan, the largest island in the Bay Islands archipelago, sits in the Caribbean and is part of the Mesoamerican Barrier Reef System, the largest barrier reef in the Western Hemisphere.
 I spent 4 years there while working as a chef aboard a private yacht and did hundreds of dives all around the island.
 It’s easily one of my favorite places to dive, and I can vouch for it being a terrific place to learn to scuba dive.